bochkov-delvify-test/product-configs/README.md

 Forwarding from [::1]:8080 -> 8080
 ```

-Don't close this tab, open a new one and run `make run-frintend`.
+Don't close this tab!

+6. Open a new tab
+7. Navigate to the root folder of this repo
+8. Run `make run-frintend`.

 This will open the product in your browser.

 ## Architecture